 The Father had determined that the Son would suffer, be rejected, and ultimately be killed to redeem His people from God’s righteous wrath against their sin.
 The punishment for sin before the Almighty God was death, and if Jesus was to save His people, it would be necessary for Him to make full payment for their sin.
 At the Cross, God laid our sins on Christ and transferred His righteousness to us.
 He is our Savior, not merely because He died, but because He lived a sinless life before He died, as only the Son of God could do.
 The only means by which the righteousness and the merit of Christ can be applied to us is by faith.
 We can’t earn it.
 We can’t deserve it.

 Christmas is not about a cute baby born in a manger.
-Christmas is all about God of the universe beginning His journey from the cradle to the cross to save His people from their sin.
-Christmas is about the cross!
+Christmas is all about God of the universe beginning His journey from the cradle to the cross to save His people from their sins.
+Jesus was born in Bethlehem to die on Calvary.
+Without the cross the manger is meaningless.
+The cross is our Christmas gift.

 Leave A Comment